microsoft/IIoT/HOL/IOTHubPiHackathon/Cleanup/README.md

       </p>

 2. Change the Storage account from Standard – GRS to Standard – LRS.
-  - Click on the pre-configured solution storage account
+  - Click on the solution accelerator storage account
   - Navigate to Settings -> Configuration.
 Select Locally-redundant storage (LRS).
 Make sure to click Save in the top navigation.

       <p align="center">